Extraordinary arts experiences connecting people with the First World War. Learn More

 One of the country’s most celebrated filmmakers remembers the millions of Africans who fought as soldiers or served as porters during the war.

-A feature-length film inspired by suffragette protest, premiering in cinemas and on BBC TV exactly 100 years since the first UK women won the right to vote.
+A new film inspired by suffragette protest, premiering in cinemas and on BBC TV exactly 100 years since the first UK women won the right to vote.

 Join the mailing list